 The bakery busies up at lunchtime and the menu expands into sourdough-centric toasties and incredible sandwiches.
 Picture door-wedge slices of bread cushioning considered flavour combinations such as white tuna, red peppers, boiled egg, red onion and a drizzle of tonnato sauce or Viet mushroom schnitzel with a zingy Banh Mi slaw.

 Upper-crust offerings like these won’t hang around for long, so make haste.

 NOTE: Pophams Bakery Islington is open from 8am-4pm Tues-Sat, and Sun 8.30am-4pm.
-You can find out more HERE.
+Next door you’ll also find Pophams Home & Pantry, a fancy grocery shop & homeware store.
+You can find out more about both HERE.

 Pophams Bakery Islington | 19 Prebend Street, London, N1 8PF

 While you’re in the neighbourhood… check out these great things to do in Islington